gr-grey/proto1/_pages/about.md

 ---
 permalink: /
-title: "A Human Curious About Biology Stuff"
+title: "A Page About Me And Some Stuff I Am Interested In :)"
 excerpt: "About me"
 author_profile: true
 redirect_from: